charliefoxtwo/Virpil-Communicator/README.md

 #### 0x01: `0x66`
 For our purposes, this is the type of board you're communicating with.
 Possible values are:
  - `0x64`: default : used to set all leds back to their default settings that were set with the profile
- - `0x65`: add-board : I'm not sure what this is for
+ - `0x65`: add-board : Seems to be used for some joysticks, e.g. Constellation Alpha
  - `0x66`: on-board : used when the led you want to modify is on the device you're communicating with
  - `0x67`: slave-board : used when the led you want to modify is on a slave device of the device you're communicating with
+ - `0x68`: extra-board : Seems to be used for some joysticks, e.g. Alpha Prime

 #### 0x02: `0x05`
 This is the id of the command you are running.
 You can view these commands in the VPC_LED_Control tool, but I'll list them here too.